The Transfer Pricing Law Review: Spain

 When the current transfer pricing legislation was approved in 2006, the capabilities and knowledge of the Spanish tax authorities and tax professionals were not sufficiently developed to be able to apply the law properly.
 Now, however, more than 10 years later, things have changed significantly and transfer pricing is now a significant matter for the attention of companies and other economic operators (such as funds, venture capital firms and start-ups).

-Also, tax authorities have become used to dealing with transfer pricing matters to the extent that it has gone from being a rarely considered area to one that is now omnipresent, featuring in every single tax audit.
+Furthermore, tax authorities have become used to dealing with the matter of transfer pricing to the extent that it has gone from being a rarely considered area to one that is now omnipresent, featuring in every single tax audit.

 Now it is not merely a question of documentation, which is obviously a starting point, but mainly it is a matter of having robust transfer pricing criteria that duly and realistically reflect the actual risks and functions assumed by the parties.